-Intergenerational Home Sharing For Seniors & Retirees
+5 Benefits of Intergenerational Home Sharing for Seniors

 What do Baby Boomers, Millennials, and older Gen Z-ers have in common?
 They’re all being affected by inflation and high housing costs!

-90% of seniors want to age in place.
+Most seniors want to age in place.
 And, over 75% of Baby Boomers own their homes to do just that!
 However, financial hardships caused by inflation and a variety of other economic factors have made living on a fixed income more difficult than ever.

 And, Millennials and Gen Z-ers who are in college or working to pay off those student loans?
 Let’s just say, it’s getting rough out there.